DHI/MIKE-OPERATIONS/Modeling/ManageInputTimeSeries/readme.txt

 3. Input Ts name (input time series name used as reference)
 4. Time Series Path (Path to the time series mapped to the input time series)

-# Script Storage: UpdateScenarioInputTimeSeries (Work in progress)
+# Script: UpdateScenarioInputTimeSeries
-Script for updating input time series included in a scenario as well as the time series mapped to an input time series.
+Script for updating scenario input time series included in a scenario as well as the time series mapped to an input time series.
 The script uses the spreadsheet created with CreateInputTimeSeriesSpreadsheet function of the CreateScenarioInputTimeSeriesSpreadsheet storage.

+The script supports the following:

+1. Include/exclude input time series depending on the first column "Include"
+2. Update time series associations so that an scenario input time serties are mapping to the time series specified in the spreadsheet.